• Skip to primary navigation

 Ingredients needed to make homemade bread sauce.

-• Bay Leaves - 2 bay leaves are needed for the recipe.
+Bay Leaves - 2 bay leaves add a delicious savouriness

 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-1. Infuse the milk.
-Pour the milk into a saucepan, stud the onion with the cloves, and place into the saucepan along with the bay leaves.
-Bring the milk to a boil then immediately reduce the heat to very low and simmer gently for 10 minutes.
+One: To infuse the milk for the bread sauce, pour it into a saucepan and stud the onion with cloves.
+Place the onion in the pan with the bay leaves and bring the milk to a boil.
+Reduce the heat to very low and simmer gently for 10 minutes to allow the flavours to develop.

-2. Sieve the onion and bay leaves out of the milk (use a slotted spoon for this), then place back on a low heat and add the breadcrumbs, freshly grated nutmeg, and salt and pepper.
+Two: Remove the onion and bay leaves from the milk using a slotted spoon.
+Return the milk to low heat and add the breadcrumbs, freshly grated nutmeg, and salt and pepper.

 Step by step photos for making easy bread sauce.

-• If you've forgotten to leave your bread out overinght, just switch the oven on to low, lay the bread slices on a baking tray, and place them in the oven for 5-7 minutes.
-Allow the bread to cool before pulsing into breadcrumbs.
+• Forgot to leave your bread out overnight?
+No problem!
+Simply preheat your oven to a low temperature, lay the bread slices on a baking tray, and bake them for 5-7 minutes.
+Once the bread is toasted and slightly dry, allow it to cool before pulsing it into breadcrumbs in a food processor

 🍴 Serving suggestions